USAJOBS/ATP-Support/job-announcement-playbook/details/header.md

 title: Header
 sidenav: header
 lead: The header is at the top of the page and includes the job title, as well as the department and agency posting the job.
-current-fields: ["Job title", " Agency name ", " Department name", " Agency sub-element name" ]
+current-fields: ["Job title", "Department name", "Agency name", "Agency sub-element name" ]
 ---

 ## Job title